BrandonMerry/BrandonMerry/README.md

 # Hello!

 My name is Brandon Merry.
-I'm a software engineer from the United States.

-I am a quick learner with a passion for analytics, data visualization, and helping businesses grow.
+I'm a software engineer specializing in web development from the United States.
+I am a quick learner with a passion for data analytics, technical SEO, and helping businesses grow.
 Over the last seven years working overseas, I have developed excellent leadership, organization, and communication skills, with experience building small teams that achieve high-quality results.

+I'm looking to bring my skills to a tech company with global reach, and I'm open to full-time opportunities where I can contribute, learn and grow.

 <br />
 <!-- <p align="center">Please see <a href="https://sebastianospina.netlify.app">my website</a> for more information!</p>
 <br /> -->